abhi0395/qsoabsfind/docs/fileformat.rst

 Constant File (Optional)
 ------------------------

+Before using your own constant file, please set an environment variable `QSO_CONSTANTS_FILE` in your bashrc or zshrc file and point it to the qsoabsfind.constants file.
+As the code loads the constants from new file dynamically, it is important to define this environment variable.

 The user-defined **constant-file** must follow the same structure as the `qsoabsfind.constants` file, otherwise, the code will fail.
 If you want to use the default search parameters, you can run the tool without the `constant-file` option.

 Then run `qsoabsfind` with the required FITS file.
 If using a custom constant file, include it in the command: